Reasons Not to Buy Life Insurance

 Cons of Skipping Life Insurance

-• Lose out on protection: Skipping life insurance means you don’t get any insurance coverage.
+• Lose out on protection: Without life insurance, your beneficiaries may not receive a dedicated financial payout after your death.
 If you die, your loved ones may not receive any money.

 • Leave debt to your loved ones: Skipping life insurance is more dangerous if you have a large outstanding debt, like a mortgage.
 Without insurance, you’re leaving your loved ones to repay the debt.